williamtyn/hangman/README.md

 Hangman is a game of words where you guess the secret word as the computer shuffles them.<br>
 You can press any letter between A – Z to guess if that letter is in the word.<br>
-You have 1 chance to guess the whole word.<br>
+You have 1 chance to guess the whole word.
+If it's wrong, it's Game Over.<br>
 If you think you know the word, you can guess it by typing it in.<br>
-For each wrong word or letter, you will lose one of your lives.<br>
+For each wrong letter, you will lose one of your lives.<br>
-You have 5 lives to guess the right word before it is Game Over!.<br>
+You have 5 lives to guess letters for hints before it is Game Over!.<br>

 <h2 id="features">Features</h2>
 <h3 id="welcome">Welcome</h3>